-Referencing skill mostly consists of the use of Dictionary skill, Thesaurus skill and use of Encyclopaedia while reading and its comprehension.
+Referencing skill mostly consists of the use of dictionary skill, thesaurus skill and use of encyclopaedia while reading and its comprehension.

 Dictionary Skill: Use of dictionary for better reading comprehension has been widely practised by new language users especially while reading.
-In modern times, the new technologies have offered various type of dictionary, such as Electronic Dictionary, Mobile App based dictionary, computer-based dictionary, an inbuilt dictionary with MS Word, etc. These electronic and ICT based dictionary have revolutionised the perfect use of English language.
+In modern times, the new technologies have offered various type of dictionary, such as Electronic Dictionary, Mobile App based dictionary, computer-based dictionary, an inbuilt dictionary with MS Word, etc. These electronic and ICT based dictionaries have revolutionised the perfect use of English language.